Lady Bird is an affecting look at the relationships that shape us, the beliefs that define us, and the unmatched beauty of a place called home.

 What was the process like of developing the character with her, and how did that character evolve through the filming process?

 The scripts I’ve written barely change at all during filming.
 Every single line is said the way it was written.
-Film is not primarily a medium of words, but I come to it from a love of theatre, so for me the language is paramount.
+Film is not primarily a medium of words, but I come to it from a love of theatre, so for me, the language is paramount.

-However, the process of creating a character is a collage art.
+However, the process of creating a character is collage art.
 Saoirse was acting on Broadway, and I would feed her little pieces bit by bit.
 I would give her a novel or a poem or a song or a photograph.
 As we cast more people, I would gather them for mini-rehearsals.
-I wanted the actors to start creating a magical bubble of make believe with each other.
+I wanted the actors to start creating a magical bubble of make-believe with each other.

 As we got deeper into rehearsal before filming, Saoirse and I spent hours talking together and hanging out so that by the time we were shooting, she would be the person I’d ask about what Lady Bird would wear in a particular scene or how she would walk or sit.
 Saoirse developed an entire physicality around the character that informed the way I wanted to photograph her, the rhythm of the shooting and the emotion.

 The mother-daughter relationship is the love story of the film.
-For a long time the working title of the movie was Mothers and Daughters.
+For a long time, the working title of the movie was Mothers and Daughters.

 Most women I know had infinitely beautiful, incredibly complicated relationships with their mothers in their teenage years.
-I wanted to make a film that put that at the center, where at every moment you feel empathy for both characters.
+I wanted to make a film that put that at the centre, where at every moment you feel empathy for both characters.
 I never wanted one to be “right” and the other to be “wrong.”
 I wanted each to be painfully failing to reach each other, and I wanted to reward their ultimate love at the end.
 To me, those are the most moving of love stories.
 The romance between a mother and daughter is one of the richest I know.